Efficient Exploration via First-Person Behavior Cloning Assisted Rapidly-Exploring Random Trees: Introduction

-In this paper we present two novel algorithms that utilize human demonstrations to explore a game's search space.
-First, we present Human Seeded RRT (HS-RRT) which uses RRT from locations demonstrated by a human user.
-Second, we present Clone Assisted RRT (CA-RRT) which uses behavior cloning to generalize new locations from where RRT can be used to explore a game allowing generalization to unseen states.
-We compare these algorithms on their ability to find novel states in the least number of RRT node expansions.
-In our experiments, we find H\edit{S}-RRT and CA-RRT require about half as many node expansions to search the entire search space when compared to existing algorithms on gym-minigrid domains.
-Our contributions in this work are: \begin{enumerate} \item HS-RRT: which uses human demonstrations as starting states to explore the a game's states rapidly. \item CA-RRT: which uses behavior-cloning and RRT to explore game states randomly given novel unseen states. \item Results showing CA-RRT outperforms previous weighted RRT baseline~\cite{zhan2018taking} by using fewer node expansions to explore the entire state space in two gym-minigrid domains: \textbf{DualHallway} $6836$ expansions vs $12667$, and \textbf{CascadingLockDoor} $6659$ vs $12592$. \end{enumerate}
+{In this paper we develop Clone Assisted RRT (CA-RRT) which uses first-person demonstrations with behavior cloning to generalize to novel maps from where RRT can be used to explore a game allowing generalization to unseen states.
+We compare our algorithm to previous baselines such as weighted-RRT~\cite{zhan2018taking} and human-seeded RRT~\cite{chang2019reveal} on their ability to find novel states in the least number of RRT node expansions.
+In our experiments, we find that CA-RRT requires about half as many node expansions to search the entire search space when compared to the weighted RRT method~\cite{zhan2018taking} and applies to more maps than just seeding an RRT tree with human-demonstrated states~\cite{chang2019reveal}. } Our contributions in this work are: \begin{enumerate} \item {CA-RRT: which uses first person behavior-cloning and RRT to explore game states randomly given novel unseen states.} \item Results showing CA-RRT outperforms previous weighted RRT baseline~\cite{zhan2018taking} by using fewer node expansions to explore the entire state space in two gym-minigrid domains: \textbf{DualHallway} $6836$ expansions vs $12667$, and \textbf{CascadingLockDoor} $6659$ vs $12592$. \item {Results showing CA-RRT applies to more maps than RRT methods dependent on knowing the underlying global location and orientation state of the agent.} \end{enumerate}